gristlabs/grist-core/documentation/database.md

 ### `group_groups` table

 The table which allows groups to contain other groups.
-It also holds the inheritances (see below).
+It is also used for the inheritance mechanism (see below).

 | Column name   | Description    |
 |--------------- | --------------- |